r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 ### mdsvex

 Svelte's counterpart to Nuxt's MDC syntax is called <a href="https://mdsvex.com/" target="_blank">mdsvex</a>.
 An odd name for sure, but it's supposed to be the svelte-y naming equivalent of the popular <a href="https://mdxjs.com/" target="_blank">MDX</a> for React.
-MD and X for dynamic markdown, plus SVE in the middle for Svelte, equals MDsveX 🤷‍♂️
+MD and X for dynamic markdown, plus SVE in the middle for Svelte, equals mdsvex 🤷‍♂️

 Additionally, mdsvex is **not** an officially sanctioned "components-in-markdown" markdown preprocessor like MDC is for Nuxt.
-It's a <a href="https://github.com/pngwn/MDsveX" target="_blank">third-party library</a>.
+It's a <a href="https://github.com/pngwn/mdsvex" target="_blank">third-party library</a>.
 Even with it not being a first-party piece of technology, I found it simpler and easier to use than MDC in Nuxt.
 You can see some side-by-side comparisons in the <a href="#comparing-nuxt-3-and-sveltekit">Comparing Nuxt 3 and SvelteKit</a> section.

 Here's how you use components in markdown with mdsvex: